Bamboo is a labour intensive material and requires a mass labour force to be able to propagate,

 We recognise the fact that the non-educated black South African person has been, and continues to be exploited.

-As such we are developing a bamboo development model (bottom) whereby resources generated will
+As such we are developing The Bamboo Regional Hub, a place where generated resources will

 be injected back into the bamboo farming communities in the form of essential and non-essential services such as

 We will approach non profit organisations with similar objectives to ask for assistance in order to execute projects.